top of page

 Qualifications

-• Masters of Science in Psychology (Distinction), The University of Auckland
+• MSc in Psychology (Distinction), The University of Auckland

-• Post Graduate Diploma of Practice Psychology, Waikato University
+• Postgraduate Diploma in the Practice of Psychology, Waikato University

-• Bachelor of Arts in Psychology and Linguistics, The University of Auckland
+• BA in Psychology and Linguistics, The University of Auckland

 Memberships